hellohaptik/docs_haptik/docs/bot-analytics/analytics-reports.md

 title: Reporting
 ---

 Coming Soon.

-Please be patient as this document is a work in progress.
+Our Analytics tool has an option for users to download reports as per the customized time range and in real-time.
+We will be updating this section with the details soon.